 Grapes are very perishable.
 They aren't as long-lasting as fruits like apples, pears and oranges.
 The reason that grapes deteriorate quickly is that they are extremely sensitive to heat and moisture.

-Since grapes spoil quickly, we suggest buying smaller quantities of them to ensure that you don't end up with a waste of product.
-The most crucial step to ensure that your grapes will have the longest shelf-life is to select the most optimum bunch.
+Since grapes spoil quickly, we suggest buying smaller quantities of them to ensure that you don't end up wasting them.
+The most crucial step to ensure that your grapes will have the longest shelf-life is to select the best bunch.

 Four elements to be looking for when purchasing grapes: